 Creating a Custom Water Cooled PC is an exciting (and expensive) hobby for many hardware enthusiasts.
 An adequate custom loop can cool both your processor and graphics card efficiently.
 It brings down the thermals and gives you a lot of overclocking headroom.
 However, most of you already know this stuff, and we assume that’s why you’re here.

 So let’s cut to the chase.
 You need help deciding on the tubing for your custom loop.
 Soft tubing is easier to work with, but doesn’t look as attractive.
 Hard-line tubing looks much better and has a lower chance of leaking.
+However, keep in mind that hard tubing is harder to work with, and takes some critical thinking to do properly.
 We recommend PETG for the most part, as Acrylic is harder to bend and can shatter.

 Fortunately, picking which tubing to use isn’t difficult.
 Just make sure the size of the tubing matches the fittings, and you’re good to go.
 However, with so many manufacturers out there, there can be subtle differences here and there.
 So let’s get down to the nitty-gritty.
-Here are some of the best PETG tubings for Water Cooling.
+Here are some of the best PETG tubings for Water Cooling in 2021.

 Thermaltake is one of the bigger brands when it comes to water cooling components.
 They make radiators, fans, pumps, reservoirs, CPU blocks, and much more.
 Thermaltake’s Pacific brand has been quite successful.
 A lot of enthusiasts swear by Thermaltake and only use their components.
 The Pacific V-Tubler PETG Hard Tubing is one of those components.